zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/going-production.md

 ### Configuring the Server or the Compute Infrastructure

 * Ensure that at the minimum 4 cores and 4GB of RAM are allocated for Portworx
 * Ensure the base operating system of the server supports linux kernel 3.10+
 * Ensure the shared mount propagation is enabled

 ### Configuring the Networking Infrastructure

-* Ensure all the required ports are open as defined in the PX-Enterprise requirements
+* Ensure all the required ports are open as defined in the {{< pxEnterprise >}} requirements
 * Configure separate networks for Data and Management networks to isolate the traffic